Chapter 7: The Reckoning: Development

+Writing

+The series also deals with the concept of good, evil and nature, which is very notable in the episode.
+Favreau created bounty droid IG-11 to be introduced in the first episode as a ruthless and murderous droid, but for the episode he is reprogrammed by Kuiil as a protector and nurse.
+Favreau had the intention of showing that IG-11 is not good or bad, but that he was only programed in that way and it is part of the nature.
+Favreau also explored deeper the Mandalorian hatred against droids as he believes that they are violent by nature and unable to change, even after IG-11 is reprogrammed to take care of other people instead of killing.
+Giancarlo Esposito believes that his character Moff Gideon cannot be described as a "good" or "bad" character, but instead as a man attempting to restore the order in the aftermath.
+Esposito stated: "Is he good?
+Is he bad?
+We don't know.
+We do know that the world needs someone to put it back together."

+Favreau also use the relationship of Pat and Billy from the film Pat Garrett and Billy the Kid, to develop the relationship between the Mandalorian and Greef Karga, as the two initially are considered allies but soon they become enemies after one of them changes side, only to become allies once again.
+The episode ending where several stroopers surrounds the main characters after a shootout and apparently had now way no escape, is very reminiscent to the film High Noon (1952), where the Marshal Will Kane is surrounded by several members of the gang while trying to protect the own on his own.

 Casting

 Nick Nolte was cast as the voice of Kuiil in November 2018.
 Giancarlo Esposito, Carl Weathers, and Werner Herzog joined the main cast in December 2018 as Moff Gideon, Greef Karga, and the Client, respectively.
 Gina Carano and Taika Waititi also co-star as Cara Dune and the voice of IG-11.
 Additional guest starring actors cast for this episode include Adam Pally as a bike scout trooper and Dave Reaves as a Zabrak fighter.
 Brendan Wayne and Lateef Crowder are credited as stunt doubles for the Mandalorian.

 Misty Rosas, Rio Hackford, and Chris Bartlett are credited as performance artists for Kuiil, IG-11, and the RA-7 droid, respectively.
 Gene Freeman and John Dixon are credited as stunt doubles for Greef Karga and the Client.
 "The Child" was performed by various puppeteers.
 The episode features several stormtroopers in a single scene.
 When the production team realized they did not have enough suits for the troopers, they contacted the 501st Legion, a fan group dedicated to cosplay of stormtroopers, Imperial officers, and other Star Wars villains, to fill in the extra roles.